brunston/stellarpyl/README.md

 Alternatively, you can run this using the Python3 version of Anaconda.
 If you do not satisfy these prerequisites, the program will not function correctly.

+AS AN ALTERNATIVE TO THE BELOW, make sure you set a default threshold using 'settings_threshold', and then simply type 'auto' to have the program do the majority of the work.

 You will be presented with a list of commands.